Chris Acland: Career

 He played in a number of bands, including The Infection, Les Turds, A Touch of Hysteria and Panic, before founding Lush in 1988 with Steve Rippon, Emma Anderson, Meriel Barham and Miki Berenyi.
 After personnel changes gave way to a stable lineup, Lush released their debut mini-album, Scar, and developed a following as a live act.
 They would go on to release three albums and several singles and EPs and achieve critical success.

 Personal life and death

 Acland was a keen football fan and a supporter of Tottenham Hotspur F.C.
 He and members of Moose and Cocteau Twins formed the group The Lillies and recorded a humorous flexi-disc entitled "And David Seaman Will Be Very Disappointed About That" following the team's victory over North London rivals Arsenal in the 1991 FA Cup semi-finals.

 On 17 October 1996, Lush had completed their tour and music festival appearances.
 Two days after Anderson announced a desire to quit the group, Acland was found dead as a result of suicide by hanging in his parents' garden in Burneside, Cumbria.
-Devastated by the news, Acland's bandmates subsequently disbanded after a period of mourning.
+Devastated by the news, Acland's bandmates disbanded after a period of mourning.